The Feather of Finist the Falcon: Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 432, "The Prince as Bird".
 In Russia, particularly, the tale type is known as Finist iasnyi sokol ("Finist the Bright Falcon), - also the name of type SUS 432 of the East Slavic Folktale Classification (СУС).

 Russian researcher Varvara Dobrovolskaya stated that type SUS 432 figures among some of the popular tales of enchanted spouses in the Russian tale corpus.
+Similarly, Russian scholar Vladimir Propp, in his work The Russian Folktale, stated that the tale was "quite popular [in Russia]", with at least ten variants registered.

+Motifs

 The falcon prince's name

-James Riordan suggested that the name Fenist was a corruption of the name Phoenix.
-In the same vein, scholar Andreas Johns states that the name Finist (and variations) is a corruption of the mythological phoenix (in Russian, feniks), brought into the folklore of Rus' by an external source, possibly written.
+James Riordan, scholars Andreas Johns and Vladimir Propp related the name Fenist or Finist to the mythological Phoenix, and Riordan and Johns believed it to be a "corruption" of the latter's name.
+Particularly, Johns suggested that the bird's name (in Russian, feniks) was brought into the folklore of Rus' by an external source, possibly written.

+The heroine's journey

+According to Dobrovolskaya and Johns, after Finist flies to parts unknown, the heroine commissions iron garments from a smith and journeys to find Finist.
+On the way, she passes by the huts of three Baba Yagas and is gifted golden and silver objects (among which, distaff, spindle, yarn, combs, apples, a dish and an egg).
+The Baba Yagas also advise her to reach Finist's location, where his new wife is, and draw out the objects for her or her servants, which she must not sell, but trade them for one night with Finist.
+In the same vein, noted Swedish scholar Jan Öjvind-Swahn that, in Russian variants of tale type 425, "The Search for the Lost Husband", the heroine's helpers are incarnations of Baba Yaga.

 Variants

 The East Slavic Folktale Classification (СУС), last updated in 1979 by folklorist Lev Barag, registers variants only in Russia.